LinkChess/website/simulation_architecture.md

 The ChessLink's core purpose is to create a bridge between physical chess play and digital analysis:

 1. **Physical Chess Board**: The hardware centerpiece with embedded sensors that detect piece movements
-2. **Sensor Array**: 64-square matrix of Hall effect sensors and phototransistors that detect magnetic chess pieces
+2. **Sensor Array**: 64-square matrix of phototransistors and LEDs that detect chess pieces through light interruption
 3. **LED System**: RGB LEDs in each square for visual feedback and move guidance
-4. **Microcontroller**: ESP32-C3 with multiple ATtiny microcontrollers for sensor/LED management
+4. **Microcontroller**: Arduino microcontrollers for sensor/LED management
 5. **Web Application**: React-based frontend that displays the synchronized digital board
 6. **Communication Layer**: Serial/USB or Wireless connections between hardware and software